hdmf-dev/hdmf-schema-language/source/description.rst

 ==========

 As mentioned, extensions to the core format are specified via custom user namespaces.
-Each namespace must have a unique name (i.e, must be different from core).
-The schema of new data_types (groups, datasets etc.) are then specified in separate schema specification files.
+Each namespace must have a unique name (i.e., must be different from core).
+The schema of new data types (groups, datasets, etc.) are then specified in separate schema specification files.
 While it is possible to define multiple namespaces in the same file, most commonly, each new namespace will be defined in a separate file with corresponding schema specifications being stored in one ore more additional YAML (or JSON) files.
-One or more namespaces can be used simultaneously, so that multiple extensions can be used at the same time while avoiding potential name and type collisions between extensions (as well as extensions and the NWB core spec).
+One or more namespaces can be used simultaneously, so that multiple extensions can be used at the same time while avoiding potential name and type collisions between extensions (as well as with the core specification).

-The specification of namespaces is described in detail next in :numref:`sec-namespace-dec` and the specification of schema specifications is described in :numref:`sec-schema-spec` and subsequent sections.
+The specification of namespaces is described in detail next in :numref:`sec-namespace-dec`, and the specification of schema specifications is described in :numref:`sec-schema-spec` and subsequent sections.